BranislavLazic/ecommerce/actors-futures-cats.md

 ## Combining web service calls with Actors and Futures

 Akka actors and Scala concurrency are effective tools for creating concurrent applications.
-Scala Futures represent concurrent functions, and provide a way to maninpuate and combine concurrent tasks without blocking (or, as we'll see later, a way to isolate and manage blocking when working with Futures).
+Scala Futures represent concurrent functions, and provide a way to maninpuate and combine concurrent tasks without blocking (or, as we'll see later, provide a way to isolate and manage blocking when working with Futures).
 Akka actors are essentially lightweight concurrent objects, representing multiple tasks to be carried out concurrently.
 Combining the two yields a powerful tool set for simplifying managing concurrent tasks.

 This post describes how the [Orchestrator](https://github.com/lukewyman/ecommerce/tree/master/orchestrator) in ecommerce uses Actors and Futures to coordinate calls to microservices.
 The microservice APIs in ecommerce are exposed as REST endpoints, so each microservice is represented by an HTTP Client actor in the Orchestrator module.
 For insights on how to build an Akka actor that works as an HTTP client using Akka HTTP, take a look at [Creating an HTTP Client Actor](http-client-actor.md).